-In Traditional Facelift procedures, the patient lays back while the surgeon marks the incision sites.
-Dr. Slupchynskyj prefers to marks the sites while the patient is in a seated position, thereby showing a more accurate determination of how the sites will reflect changes due to gravity.
-The hair is not trimmed in order to ensure no hair loss from inadvertently cutting hair follicles during the surgery.
+In traditional facelift procedures, the patient lays back while the surgeon marks the incision sites.
+Dr. Slupchynskyj prefers to mark the sites while the patient is in a seated position, thereby showing a more accurate determination of how the sites will reflect changes due to gravity.
+The hair is not trimmed to ensure no hair loss from inadvertently cutting hair follicles during the surgery.
 The hair is carefully parted and secured using clips to allow maximum preservation of all hair.

 In addition, the hair tuft (sideburn) is never included in the incision.
-This ensures that the temple hair or hair tuft is never pulled back leaving obvious bald areas.
+This ensures the temple hair, or the hair tuft is never pulled back leaving obvious bald areas.

 One of the consequences of a poor incision occurs when a surgeon removes too much skin at the earlobe and reattaches it to the jawline.
-After surgery, the earlobe becomes stretched, resulting in a condition known as “Pixie Ear”.
-A useful technique to prevent Pixie Ear is placing an incision near the earlobe prior to suturing major Facelift incisions.
-This incision allows a surgeon to recreate the earlobe at close to its original position.
+After surgery, the earlobe becomes stretched, resulting in a condition known as pixie ear.
+This can be prevented by placing an incision near the earlobe prior to suturing facelift incisions.
+This incision allows a surgeon to recreate the earlobe close to its original position.

 High vs. Low Incisions

-In Traditional Facelift procedures, the incision moves around the ear and up to the hairline; however, a lower incision line can prevent much of the scarring and many of the after effects of this technique.
-Instead of a vertical incision that moves up the hairline, Dr. Slupchynskyj makes a horizontal incision at the edge of the sideburn tuft and reaches no higher than the top of the ear.
-The horizontal incision cuts only near the hair follicles, which ensures no hair loss due to inadvertent cutting of the hair follicles.
+With many traditional facelift procedures in New York, the incision moves around the ear and goes up to the hairline (high incision).
+A lower incision line can prevent much of the scarring and after effects of this technique.
+Instead of a vertical incision that moves up the hairline, Dr. Slupchynskyj makes a horizontal incision at the edge of the sideburn tuft which reaches no higher than the top of the ear (low incision).
+This horizontal incision is only near the hair follicles, which ensures no hair loss due to the inadvertent cutting of the hair follicles.

 Female vs. Male Facelifts

-Dr. Slupchynskyj sees many male patients who are as interested as women on improving their appearance.
-The incidence of facial hair in males can cause issues with the final results of any Facelift procedure, as well as with any post-surgical scarring.
-Other surgeons may opt to make an incision behind the tragus and pull the beard onto the tragus, all the way up to the region in front of the top of the helix (the outer “shell” at the top of the ear).
-However, Dr. Slupchynskyj never performs a post-tragal incision, as this will always lead to a tell-tale sign of a Facelift when the tragus is pulled forward from scar contracture.
+Dr. Slupchynskyj sees several male patients in New York who are interested in improving their appearance.
+The incidence of facial hair in males can cause issues with the final results of any facelift procedure, as well as with any post-surgical scarring.
+Many New York surgeons opt to make an incision behind the tragus and pull the beard onto the tragus, all the way up to the region in front of the top of the helix (outer shell at top of the ear).
+Dr. Slupchynskyj never performs a post-tragal incision, as this will lead to a tell-tale sign of a facelift when the tragus is pulled forward from scar contracture.

 Correcting Poor Facelift Incisions

-An unfortunate side effect of poor Facelift incisions is that the resulting skin tension makes it extremely difficult to correct such problems immediately.
-The Revision Facelift Surgery cannot take place until the skin has relaxed to a specific extent.
-The incisions for the revision procedure have to hide the scarring from the first procedure, as well as disguise the scarring from the follow-up.
-Hair loss is often remedied with hair plugs or transplants, but these procedures also cannot occur until after the skin has relaxed.
+An unfortunate side effect of poor facelift incisions is the resulting skin tension that makes it extremely difficult to correct such problems immediately.
+A Revision Facelift Surgery cannot take place until the skin has relaxed to a point.
+The incisions for the revision procedure must hide the scarring from the first procedure, as well as disguise the scarring from the follow-up surgery.
+Hair loss is often remedied with hair plugs or transplants, but these procedures cannot occur until after the skin has settled.

-Below are Before (left side) and After (right side) photos of several of Dr. Slupchynskyj’s patients, all of who underwent the minimally invasive SLUPlift™ procedure with pre-auricular incisions.
-The difference among the patient photos are: a) patient age and b) number of weeks or months post surgery (post-op), both of which are detailed for each patient facelift before/after photo.
+Below are Before (left side) and After (right side) photos of several of Dr. Slupchynskyj’s New York patients, all of who underwent the minimally invasive SLUPlift™ procedure with pre-auricular incisions.
+The difference among the patient photos are: a) patient age and b) number of weeks or months post-surgery, both of which are detailed for each patient facelift before/after photo.